Foolock/routing_QKD/baseline/readme.md

 - stage2_local_IA() performs very strangely.
 Paths are hard to find and it takes "too many turns"
 - Try to implement a function to show the intra link status and qubits status of a node to check

+### progress 3/29/5:38PM

+- Solved a segmentation fault Bug in dfs: it was stucking in the iteration sometimes and caused it to overflow
+- Implementation of checking node's status function finished.
+Trying to solve the detour problem of IA local routing.